AscendingPassage.com HOME PAGE.

 the intimidating presence of the bas-reliefs, the gods, goddesses and

-hieroglyphs, and the assemblies of people who make signs among
+hieroglyphs, the assemblies who make signs among

-themselves.
 We are no longer alone--a whole world of phantoms has been

-evoked around us by the moon, some little, some very large.
+evoked around us by the Moon, some little, some very large.
 They had

 been hiding there in the shadow and now suddenly they recommence their

-mute conversations, without breaking the profound silence, using only
+mute conversations, using only

 their expressive hands and raised fingers.